 Given the uncertain future of the DACA program, it's critical to screen recipients for all other forms of immigration relief.
-Is the client potentially eligible for a more permanent immigration benefit, either affirmatively or defensively if in removal proceedings?
+In addition to determining whether the individual can apply to renew DACA, are they potentially eligible for a more permanent immigration benefit, either affirmatively or defensively if in removal proceedings?
 Even if a client was thoroughly screened prior to applying for DACA initially, changes in personal circumstances or immigration policy may mean that a new form of relief is now available.
 This advisory reviews some of the most common forms of relief that may apply to DACA recipients.
 It also provides tips on screening for inadmissibility, which is a prerequisite to many types of relief.
-In addition to a detailed screening interview, consider filing Freedom of Information Act requests, FBI background checks, and criminal records requests from the very beginning, so that you have the information you need about clients' immigration and criminal history.
+In addition to a detailed screening interview, consider filing Freedom of Information Act requests, FBI background checks, and criminal records requests from the very beginning so that you have the information you need about clients' immigration and criminal history.

-U.S. Citizenship
+U.S. CITIZENSHIP

 Did your client have a U.S. citizen parent at the time of their birth?
 Some DACA recipients may be U.S. citizens without realizing it.
 A child born abroad may automatically acquire citizenship if one or both parents was a U.S. citizen at the time of the child's birth.
 The laws regarding acquisition of citizenship have varied over time and the specific requirements depend on the law that was in effect when the child was born.
-However, several factors are relevant across the years: whether one or both parents were U.S. citizens at the time of the child's birth; whether the child was born in or out of wedlock; and whether the U.S. citizen parent has ever resided in the United States., and if so, when and for how long.
+However, several factors are relevant across the years: whether one or both parents were U.S. citizens at the time of the child's birth; whether the child was born in or out of wedlock; and whether the

+U.S. citizen parent has ever resided in the U.S., and if so, when and for how long.